MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/manage-acronyms.md

 **Q: Will Microsoft discover acronyms from documents in all languages?**

-**A**: Microsoft only supports system-curated acronyms from documents in English.
+**A**: Microsoft only supports system-curated acronyms from documents in English, Spanish, French, Italian, German, and Portuguese.
 Support for other languages will be added in phases.

 **Q: What if my organization doesn’t want to show system-curated acronyms?
 Can I stop showing this type of acronym in my search results?**